European shares knocked as oil slide hits earnings

 Wednesday, signalling U.S. rate rises were still likely this

-The oil major said it would cut spending by $15 billion over
+major said it will cut spending by $15 billion over the next

-percent since June, with the price of a barrel of Brent crude
+over 20 percent since June, with the price of a barrel of Brent

 "The fall in oil price has forced a very aggressive cutback